PCCurious/Message-Oriented-Communication/README.md

 THE DEFAULT FILE RUNS ON SAME MACHINE ON LOCALHOST.
 IF NEEDED TO RUN ON OTHER MACHINE PLEASE REFER TO BOTH PUBLISHER.TCL AND SUBSCRIBER.TCL FILE, AT **$conn configure -servers nats://localhost:port** AND CHANGE **_LOCALHOST_** FOR THE DESIRED IP ADDRESS AND PORT OF THE SERVER MACHINE, AND THE FILE NATS-SERVER TO BE IN THE SERVER MACHINE OF YOUR CHOICE.
 PLEASE REMEBER TO OPEN THE PORT ON BOTH MACHINES AS FIREWALLS MIGHT BLOCK THEM.

 IN CASE OF ERROR ON TCL, IT MIGHT BE RELATED TO EXTENSIONS FOR THE PROJECT TO RUN.
-PLEASE GO TO https://github.com/Kazmirchuk/nats-tcl/releases/tag/v3.0 AND DOWNLOAD THE .ZIP FILE (WINDOWS) OR THE .TAR.GZ FILE (LINUX) AND EXTRACT IT TO THE INSTALLED TCL/LIB FOLDER, AND RE-RUN THE FILES.
+PLEASE GO TO https://github.com/Kazmirchuk/nats-tcl/releases/tag/v3.0 AND DOWNLOAD THE **.ZIP FILE (WINDOWS)** OR THE **.TAR.GZ FILE (LINUX)** AND **EXTRACT IT TO THE INSTALLED TCL/LIB FOLDER, THEN RE-RUN THE FILES.**